Law enforcement in Italy: Requirement

-Uniforms and equipment
+Equipment

 Some guards are armed (generally with pistols), similar to police, but some are not.

 These are generally semi-automatic pistols, or revolvers.
 The license to carry this must be obtained from the Prefecture by the private security organization, or the hiring organization.
 This is subject to weapon-handling competency checks and health checks.

 Uniforms vary greatly from company to company and are often similar, but distinct, to the state and local police forces.
 Often marked vehicles are used for security work.

 Transportation

 Until recently, all Italian police forces were equipped with Italian-made police cars, with Alfa Romeos most commonly.
 A patrol car belonging to Polizia is nicknamed Pantera (Panther), one used by the Carabinieri is nicknamed Gazzella (Gazelle).

 Every force has helicopters, trucks and campers (used as mobile offices, usually in undercover missions).
 In Venice, which is built across several islands linked by bridges and surrounded by water, public security and fire brigades work with boats.
 In 2004, Lamborghini donated two Lamborghini Gallardo police cars to the Polizia di Stato on their 152nd anniversary.